 How might you use a White House Virtual Field Trip in your classroom?

 Taking students on field trips was one of my favorite parts of teaching elementary school in New York City.
 From the Museum of Modern Art to the Top of the Rock I covered a lot of ground with students during my time in the classroom.
-Virtual field trips like this 360 video, can transport students to places they just might not be able to visit with you during the school year.
-Although standing in front of the gates of the White House is a powerful experience, I have to say I was completely entranced with the storytelling component of this video.
+Virtual field trips like this 360 video, can transport students around the world.
+You can take students to places they just might not be able to visit with you during the school year.
+Standing in front of the gates of the White House is a powerful experience.
+I have to say I was completely entranced with the storytelling component of this video.

 This tour of the White House could be shared with the whole class on an interactive whiteboard.
 There are plenty of moments to pause and talk about some of things you see and hear as you explore.
-You might include this video in a discussion on national symbols, the War of 1812, or connect what you see to events that take place in a historical fiction novel or class read aloud.
+You might include this video in a discussion on national symbols or the War of 1812.
+You could also connect what you see to events that take place in a historical fiction novel or class read aloud.

-Take a look at the video below on a Chrome browser to get started on your own White House Virtual Field Trip!
+Take a look at the video below on a Chrome browser.
+This will help you get started on your own White House Virtual Field Trip!

 Getting Started with Virtual Reality in the Classroom!